rkikuchi-bis/peptide_v2/README.md

 | `seed` | 42 | 123 | Random seed for reproducibility |

 Expert mode defaults are empirically calibrated: `sampling_steps=200`, `recycling_steps=3`, `diffusion_samples=3`, `temperature=0.20`, `seed=123` achieves ~33% iPSAE pass rate with best ΔG around −9 to −10 kcal/mol in ~1.5 h on Apple Silicon MPS.

+For research-facing runs, we recommend using the same or stricter settings on Colab/CUDA and confirming that top candidates remain stable across repeated runs with fixed or varied seeds.

 ---